 Remember That The Questions Are Going To Pop Up During The Exam

-If you really want to learn how to pass your first CPA exam, you need to remember that it is going to take time and effort.
+If you really want to learn how to pass your first CPA exam score release, you need to remember that it is going to take time and effort.
 Don’t worry that you have to spend weeks learning every concept that you read about in the book.
 Just remember that the questions are going to pop up during the exam, and you should be able to know how to answer most of them without having a huge list of memorized facts at hand.
 Take a deep breath and keep at it.

 When you pass the test, don’t give up on yourself yet.
 Keep in mind that you aren’t just taking the CPA exam for the first time.
 Passing this exam is only half of the battle.
 Once you pass this exam, you are now well on your way to being a certified CPA.